glebec/potential/README.md

-# Pledge.js
+# Potential.js

 ## A minimal, annotated Promises/A+ implementation

-`Pledge` was written as an exercise in passing the full Promises/A+ spec.
+`Potential` was written as an exercise in passing the full Promises/A+ spec.
 Emphasis is on adhering to the spec language and commenting the source code accordingly.

 ### Installation

-`Pledge` is available as an npm module.
+`Potential` is available as an npm module.
 You can add it to your project with `npm install pledge --save`, or use it globally with `npm install pledge -g`.

 ### API